duncanmcclean/duplicator/README.md

 ## Duplicator

-Duplicator makes it painless for content editors to duplicate existing entries, right from within the Statamic Control Panel.
+Duplicator makes it painless for content editors to duplicate existing entries & terms, right from within the Statamic Control Panel.

 This repository contains the source code of Duplicator.
 While Duplicator itself is free and doesn't require a license, you can [donate to Duncan](https://duncanmcclean.com/donate), the developer behind it to show your appreciation.